ska-telescope/ska-low-mccs-spshw/K8S-README.md

 Pre-requisite
 -------------

-Install *minikube* and *helm* - there are lots of tutorials on this, see also skampi documentation.
+Install *minikube* and *helm3* - there are lots of tutorials on this, see also skampi documentation.

 How to
 ------